Ayesha104/Fine-Print/README.md

 It starts running on port number 5001.

-To view the complince score, simply enter the privacy policy and select a law.
-For now, only GDPR is available.
+To view the compliance score, simply enter the privacy policy and select a law.
+For now, only GDPR and PDPA are available.